Make meal planning a breeze! Shop our new variety bundles.

 However, like butter, lard is a source of quality saturated fat.
 It's important to remember that our bodies actually need saturated fat for nearly every cellular function.
 Rather than eliminating all saturated fat, be selective about where you're sourcing it.

-Lard is an excellent source of vitamins and essential nutrients.
+It's an excellent source of essential vitamins and nutrients.

-Additionally, lard has a higher omega-3 to omega-6 fatty acid ratio than conventionally raised pork.
+Lard also has a good omega-3 to omega-6 fatty acid ratio than conventionally raised pork.
 Omega-3 fatty acids are essential for reducing inflammation and helping our heart function properly, but a favorable ratio has also been found to reduce the likelihood for a number of health problems.

 Lard is shelf stable and stores for a long period of time.